 These ingredients are rich with protein, taste good and fill up empty tummies quickly (because of their high protein content).
 The best uses of beans and sprouts are in soups and stews.

-Because of their excellent texture, beans and sprouts are a suitable substitute for diced chicken.
+Because of their excellent texture, beans and sprouts are a suitable replacement for diced chicken.
 Chefs who specialise in vegetable-heavy cooking often add beans into stews and soups, where chunks of chicken may have been used traditionally.

 Nuts are full of protein and add a satisfying, crunchy texture to salads and other dishes.
 Many chefs use them as a chicken substitute when whipping up vegetarian meals.